Ann Reinking

 Ann Reinking (November 10, 1949 – December 12, 2020) was an American dancer, actress, choreographer, and singer.
-She worked predominantly in musical theater, starring in Broadway productions such as Coco (1969), Over Here!
+As a star of Broadway musicals, her credits include Over Here!
 (1974), Goodtime Charley (1975), Chicago (1977), Dancin' (1978), and Sweet Charity (1986).
+On screen, her films include All That Jazz (1979), Annie (1982), and Micki & Maude (1984).

 Reinking won the Tony Award for Best Choreography for her work in the 1996 revival of Chicago, which she choreographed while reprising the role of Roxie Hart.
 For the 2000 West End production of Fosse, she won the Olivier Award for Best Theatre Choreographer.
-She also appeared in the films All That Jazz (1979), Annie (1982), and Micki & Maude (1984).

 Early life

 Ann Reinking was born on November 10, 1949, in Seattle, the daughter of Frances (née Harrison), a homemaker, and Walter Floyd Reinking, a hydraulic engineer.
 She grew up in Bellevue.
 As a child, Reinking began ballet lessons, studying with former Ballets Russes dancers Marian and Illaria Ladre in Seattle.

 Reinking made her professional performing debut at the age of 12 in a production of Giselle with The Royal Ballet in the United Kingdom.
 While attending middle school and high school, she studied at the San Francisco Ballet during the summers as a part of a scholarship.
 After graduating from Bellevue High School, she took summer classes offered by the Joffrey Ballet at Pacific Lutheran University in Tacoma, Washington.